dbettermann/DBAlertController/README.md

 There's a demo of this scenario in the source.
 Pull it down and try it yourself.

 ## Fixing the issue
-DBAlertController fixes the issue above by adding a UIWindow to a UIAlertController.
-By using a second window we can ensure:
+DBAlertController fixes the issue above by presenting the UIAlertController on its own UIWindow.
+By using its own window we can ensure:

 * The alert's UIWindow is always on top (`windowLevel = UIWindowLevelAlert + 1`)
 * The alert is always presented from the same UIViewController (`alertWindow.rootViewController`)